ardanmar/PortfolioProject/Customer Data Cleaning Pipeline/README.md

 # Customer Data Cleaning Pipeline

-This is a simulated SQL case study involving customer data integration and cleaning for a fictional e-commerce SME called TokoBersih.
+This project is a simulated SQL case study involving customer data integration and cleaning for a fictional e-commerce SME called TokoBersih.

-It is integrates customer data from three different systems and a transaction table into a unified analytical dataset for BI reporting.
+The project integrates customer data from three different systems and a transaction table into a unified and reproducible analytical query for BI reporting.

 ## Dataset